Shopify/polaris/polaris.shopify.com/content/components/account-connection.md

   - fileName: account-connection-default.tsx
     title: Default
     description: Use to let merchants connect or disconnect their store to their third-party accounts, like Facebook.
 ---

-# Account connection

-The account connection component is used so merchants can connect or disconnect their store to various accounts.
-For example, if merchants want to use the Facebook sales channel, they need to connect their Facebook account to their Shopify store.

----

 ## Best practices